413ksz/413ksz/README.md

 I'm a student diving into the exciting world of software engineering!
 I'm currently learning about Web development.
 I love building things and solving problems with code.

 - 🔭 I’m currently working on BlueFox and RedBit.
-- 🌱 I’m intrested in learning Solid.js Drizzle orm and go .
+- 🌱 I’m intrested in learning Solid.js and go.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Just an avarage guy